 This test setup provides a cost efficient solution.
 Two lines with identical DUTs can be tested by using one KLIPPEL QC System only.
 One DUT can be mounted / dismounted while the other is tested.
-Thanks to the complete two channel architecture of the Production Analyzer hardware, the test environments can be switched automatically (speaker, microphone).
+Due to the multi-channel capabilities of the KLIPPEL Analyzer, the test environments can be switched automatically (speaker, microphone).
 An optional ambient noise microphone can be used to ensure Production Noise Immunity.

 The quality of earphones, headphones or headsets depends on many factors.
 In R&D, important design parameters are specified by several standards.
 Measurements with ear simulators provide defined load conditions and specied frequency responses.
 However, performing such tests can be a challenging and time-consuming task that requires experience and careful handling in order to obtain meaningful and reproducible results.

 In quality control, other requirements like simple handling, speed, stability, robustness against ambient noise and reproducibility are much more important in order to pursue the ultimate goal of distinguishing good from bad units reliably.
 The most important test parameters are the frequency response and the matching between left and right channel.
 Furthermore, excessive harmonic distortion shall be reliably detected as well as any disturbing rattling and buzzing noises, even if operated at high level.
 Additionally, the functionality of signal processing features like ANC (active noise control) need a quick verification.